 Goats should have constant access to clean, cool drinking water.
-On average, a goat will drink around 1-2 gallons of water per day.
-In hot weather, farmers should increase the amount of water that is provided.
-Putting frozen bottles of water in the water trays is a super simple, inexpensive way to keep the supply cool.
+On average, a goat will drink around 1-2 gallons of water daily.
+In hot weather, farmers should increase the amount of water provided.
+Putting frozen water bottles in the water trays is a super simple, inexpensive way to keep the supply cool.
 If you have a larger herd, make sure that there are watering options around the field so that all your goats have access to water.
 Limiting the number of watering options may mean that some goats don’t have access to all the water they need.

 Although goats should be sheared in the spring to keep them cool in the upcoming months, you should avoid shearing them during the summer.
 This may sound counterproductive, but research shows that goats and sheep with a short fleece are more comfortable in the heat than those without, as wool fibers dissipate heat more rapidly and protect the skin from sunburn.

 Only Dehorn Goats If Necessary (Such As With Milk Goats)

 You should also avoid dehorning your goats.
 As mentioned above, a goat’s horns release heat and act as a radiator for their body, making them an important part of their internal temperature regulation.
 Many farmers dehorn their goats for economic and safety reasons, which may be necessary if you have hundreds of them.